as-com/varint-simd/README.md

 }
 ```

+The type parameter passed into the encode/decode functions greatly affects performance - the code takes shorter paths
+for shorter integers, and may exhibit comparatively poor performance if you're decoding a lot of tiny integers
+into u64's.

 ## Safety
 This crate uses *a lot* of unsafe code.
 Please exercise caution, although I do not expect there to be major issues.